christinalee/Slides/slides-master/retrofit/slides.md

 !!!

-1. Choose your test wisely
+1. Choose your test wisely / 1.1 Don't be dumb (read the directions)
-2. It's easy to miss setup steps
+2. Embrace the interface
 3. Switch-statements are time sucks
 4. Start thinking in Interceptors
 5. Up your error game